mongodb/specifications/source/max-staleness/max-staleness.rst

   and data recency.
 * Be robust in the face of clock skew between the client and servers, and skew between the primary and secondaries.
-* Avoid "inadvertent primary read preference": prevent a maxStalenessMS setting so small it forces all reads to the primary regardless of actual replication lag.
+* Avoid "inadvertent primary read preference": prevent a maxStalenessSeconds setting so small it forces all reads to the primary regardless of actual replication lag.
 * Specify how mongos routers and shards track the opTimes of Config Servers as Replica Sets ("CSRS").